DevAhamed/MultiViewAdapter/website/feature/decoration.md

 * isItemOnBottomEdge() returns true

 !> By using positionType you will be able to write a single decorator which can be used for both ``LinearLayoutManager`` or ``GridLayoutManager``

+### Section Position Type

+SectionPositionType is enum which tells you the section's index inside the adapter.
+Enum values for SectionPositionType are :

+1. FIRST  - Section is at first index inside the adapter
+2. MIDDLE - Section is neither at first index nor at last index inside the adapter
+3. LAST   - Section is at last index inside the adapter